openid/ipsie-common-requirements-profile/draft-saxe-ipsie-common-requirements-profile.md

 * Initial draft
 * Moved the sections Network Layer Requirements and Cryptography and Secrets from the IPSIE SL1 OIDC profile draft.
+*

 # Acknowledgments
 {:numbered="false"}

 TODO acknowledge Aaron Parecki for his initial documentation of the Network Layer Requirements and Cryptography and Secrets from the IPSIE SL1 OIDC profile draft.
+Acknowledge feedback and contributions from the IPSIE WG.